FINANCIAL RECOVERY: Developing a Healthy Relationship with Money

 Author: Karen McCall

-Whether you are suffering under crushing debt, unable to save money, or caught in the tangle of inherited wealth, Karen McCall’s Financial Recovery offers a time-tested plan for building a stable and satisfying way of life — and keeping it that way.
+Whether you are suffering under crushing debt, unable to save money, or caught in the tangle of inherited wealth, Karen McCall’s book, Financial Recovery: Developing a Healthy Relationship with Money, offers a time-tested plan for building a stable and satisfying way of life — and keeping it that way.
 It will help you make a fundamental shift in the way you understand and behave around money.

-Financial Recovery presents a simple system that enables you to discover your underlying attitudes about money — often the cause of self-defeating money behaviors such as overspending, chronic debt, underearning, and low or no savings — and provides the tools, strategies, and support to achieve financial well-being.
+Financial Recovery presents a simple system that enables you to discover your underlying attitudes about money — often the cause of self-defeating money behaviors, such as overspending, chronic debting, underearning, and having little or no savings — and provides the tools, strategies, and support to achieve financial well-being.